 Disabled access is from the drive and around the top of the garden.

-The Yellow Walk – The Duchess’s Garden or also known as Spring Gardens
+The Pink Walk – The Duchess’s Garden or also known as Spring Gardens

 This route can be started from the sharp bend on the driveway just after you have walked up from the car park, or from the Duchess Gardens (Spring Gardens) at the end of the blue walk